tendermint/tendermint/docs/architecture/adr-043-blockchain-riri-org.md

 ### Reactor changes in detail

-The reactor will include a demultiplexing routine which will send each message to each sub routine for independant processing.
-Each sub routine will then select the messages it's interested in and call the handle specific function specified in [ADR-40](https://github.com/tendermint/tendermint/blob/develop/docs/architecture/adr-040-blockchain-reactor-refactor.md).
+The reactor will include a demultiplexing routine which will send each message to each sub routine for independent processing.
+Each sub routine will then select the messages it's interested in and call the handle specific function specified in [ADR-40](https://github.com/tendermint/tendermint/blob/master/docs/architecture/adr-040-blockchain-reactor-refactor.md).
+The demuxRoutine acts as "pacemaker" setting the time in which events are expected to be handled.

 ```go
 func demuxRoutine(msgs, scheduleMsgs, processorMsgs, ioMsgs) {